skandavivek/skandavivek.github.io/_posts/2025-01-15-llm-quality.md

   - tech
 ---

-I've seen many posts that 2025 is the year of AI agents - but I think 2025 will come to be the year of the beginning of AI (read GenAI here) reckoning in hindsight.
+I've seen many posts that 2025 is the year of AI agents - but I think 2025 will come to be the year of the beginning of the AI (read GenAI here) reckoning in hindsight.
 Large companies have spent the last two years focusing on integrating AI into their applications, and now the question will be - how does AI help our topline or bottom line?
 Is it helping increase revenue, or decrease cost?
 See - I think AI has been a big reason for the recent layoffs across multiple companies.
 So that executives can say - through my initiative, I saved the company X% by automating labor (separate question as to whether this actually happened or not).

 So let's say you are building an LLM based application.
 How do you make sure that the product experience you are building around LLMs is not going to be scrapped?
 For this, you need some way to make sure the application is doing a good job.
 In this article, I go through the steps involved in doing so - turns out, it is not so simple as (only) making API calls to your favorite LLM provider.